 You could also work on ways to find the money to go to school.
 You could consider taking even one class at a time.

-4. Find meaning.
-When we experience difficult situations, it's certainly uncomfortable to say the least.
+6. Find meaning.
+When we experience difficult situations, it's certainly uncomfortable, to say the least.
 At the same time, you can often find meaning in the obstacles you face.
-Ask yourself, what lesson can I learn from this?
-Does this add to my life or my understanding in anyway?
+Ask yourself: What lesson can I learn from this?
+Does this add to my life or my understanding in any way?

-7. Mistakes are normal.
+9. Mistakes are normal.
 As surely as the sun rises every morning, you'll make mistakes as you work toward your goal.
 It's just part of being human.
 If you find yourself judging others or yourself, or blaming others or yourself, just notice those thoughts and let them go.
-Remember nonjudgmental thinking (See Nonjudgmental under Mindfulness).
-Acknowledge the mistake is there and look at what you need to do next.
+Remember nonjudgmental thinking.
+Acknowledge the mistake is there, and look at what you need to do next.
 Blaming discourages you, wastes your energy, and isn't helpful in solving the problem.
 Don't let making mistakes stop you.

-If an obstacle can't be overcome and you can't find an alternative to your goal, then celebrate that you put the effort in and that you did your best.
+If an obstacle can't be overcome, and you can't find an alternative to your goal, then celebrate that you put the effort in and did your best.
 Use your flexible, wise mind and think of another goal that you want to pursue.